-Kazz had posted her version of Anouk last week on Sew weekly, and it was completely AWESOME!!!
+Kazz had posted her version of Anouk last week on Sew weekly, and it was utterly AWESOME!!!
 I was so excited to show it off here.
 A girl after my own heart, she's mixed my two favorite materials together, leather and chiffon.
-Aye carumba!
-I get so happy to see super personalized versions of the patterns, and Kazz has such a vibrant, eccletic sense of style and she completely did it justice!
+Aye Karumba!
+I get so happy to see super personalized versions of the patterns, and Kazz has such a vibrant, eclectic sense of style and she completely did it justice!

 How long have you been sewing, and how would you describe your sewing level?

 For as long as I can remember, I started out on a Holly Hobbie chain stitch battery operated toy sewing machine remember those?
-I used to sew my Barbie doll clothes from my Nana's sewing scraps which she would bundle in a big plastic bag for me it was like Christmas every time we went to visit she was a fantastic seamstress, I'd just sit there and stare at her sewing away and she would say 'sit up straight Karen and close your mouth' she'd be really proud of me and the skills I have acquired over the years, as far as describing my level of skill I would call myself an intermediate self taught seamstress with big plans on becoming an advancee someday.
+I used to sew my Barbie doll clothes from my Nana's sewing scraps, which she would bundle in a big plastic bag for me.
+It was like Christmas every time we went to visit.
+She was a fantastic seamstress, I'd just sit there and stare at her sewing away, and she would say 'sit up straight, Karen, and close your mouth.
+She'd be really proud of me and the skills I have acquired over the years.
+As far as describing my level of skill, I would call myself an intermediate self-taught seamstress with big plans on becoming an advanced someday.
 How will I know if I've ever made it to that stage?
-If I tackle an advanced Victory Pattern and the lovely Kristiann says it's a winner!!! then perhaps I can call myself an Advancee.
+If I tackle an advanced Victory Pattern and the lovely Kristiann says it's a winner!!!
+Then perhaps I can call myself an Advancee.

 What type of fabric did you use for this creation?
-Is there a fabric that would have been more suitable?
+Is there a type of fabric that would have been more suitable?